BCSP Code of Ethics, Confidentiality, and Professional Conduct

 Competence, Conflicts, and Representation

-Ethical practice includes working within one's competence.
-A CHST may recognize that a structure appears unstable, but should not provide engineering approval unless qualified to do so.
-The professional response is to restrict exposure and obtain review by the qualified person, engineer, manufacturer, competent person, or authority having jurisdiction.
-Similarly, a CHST should not claim that BCSP certification gives OSHA enforcement authority, guarantees compliance, or qualifies the holder for every technical decision.
+Ethical practice means working within one's competence.
+A CHST may recognize that a structure appears unstable but must not provide engineering approval unless qualified.
+The professional response is to restrict exposure and obtain review by the qualified person, PE, manufacturer, competent person, or AHJ.
+A CHST must also never claim that BCSP certification confers OSHA enforcement authority, guarantees compliance, or qualifies the holder for every technical decision.
+Conflicts of interest must be disclosed: evaluating a vendor owned by a relative, investigating an incident involving a close friend, or approving equipment from a gift-giving supplier all require disclosure so the employer or client can assign unbiased review.
+The ethical answer is rarely "resign"; it is "disclose and manage."

 Pressure and Retaliation

 Construction schedules create pressure.
-A manager may ask the CHST to soften wording, delay a report, skip an inspection, or describe a serious condition as minor.
+A manager may ask the CHST to soften wording, delay a report, skip an inspection, or call a serious condition minor.
 The correct response is to remain factual, escalate through appropriate channels, and protect workers.
-A CHST should also support a workplace where employees can report hazards without retaliation.
+The CHST should support a culture where employees report hazards without fear of retaliation, which aligns with OSHA's whistleblower protections under Section 11(c) of the OSH Act.
 Dismissing complaints because they are inconvenient undermines both ethics and hazard control.

 Exam Lens